French Quarter Walking Tours

 Shop at the 1850 House Museum Store before or after your tour for great books and local mementos of your visit to New Orleans!

-Please call the store about tour availability during New Years, Mardi Gras, French Quarter Fest, Easter, July 4th, Thanksgiving and Christmas.
+Please call the store about tour availability during New Years, Mardi Gras, French Quarter Fest, Easter, Memorial Day, July 4th, Labor Day, Thanksgiving and Christmas.

 Neighborhood and Cultural Tours